alensiljak/gnucash-portfolio/README.md

 ## Introduction

 The purpose of the project is to provide tools that help in managing an investment portfolio in a GnuCash book.
-The code is (mostly) written in Python.
+The code is written in Python on the server-side, and HTML/JavaScript/CSS on the client-side.

 ## Development